thisisrayner/shadee-mosaic/SOCIAL_LISTEN_INTEGRATION.md

 3.  **Timestamp Alignment:** The `post_dt` field is critical for our temporal analysis and for the "Youth Specialist" persona to contextualize seasonal or pandemic-related trends.

 ## 3. Recommended Ingestion Enhancements
-To support our move toward **Clinical Fidelity (Phase 5)**, the following metadata enhancements in `social-listen` would be high-value:
+To support our move toward **Visual Discovery (Phase 5)**, the following metadata enhancements in `social-listen` would be high-value:

 - **Full Thread Context:** If possible, pulling parent/child comments for Reddit posts increases the signal-to-noise ratio for our causal mapping.
 - **Platform-Specific "Vitals":** Capturing engagement metrics (upvotes, views) helps us prioritize high-impact narratives for synthesis.